syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-reorder.md

 {% previewsample "page.domainurl/code-snippet/grid/reorderColumnByIndex-cs1" %}
 {% endif %}

+### Reorder column based on target index

+You can also use the [reorderColumnByTargetIndex](../../api/grid/#reordercolumnbytargetindex) method to reorder single column or multiple columns based on the target index.
+This method takes two arguments:

+* **fieldName**: Field name of the column to be reordered
+* **toIndex**: New index of the column after the reordering

+Here is an example of how to use the `reorderColumnByTargetIndex` method to reorder single column and multiple columns based on target index:

+{% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/grid/reorder-SingleColumn-ByTargetIndex-cs1/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/reorder-SingleColumn-ByTargetIndex-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/reorder-SingleColumn-ByTargetIndex-cs1" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/grid/reorder-SingleColumn-ByTargetIndex-cs1/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/reorder-SingleColumn-ByTargetIndex-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/reorder-SingleColumn-ByTargetIndex-cs1" %}
+{% endif %}

+### Reorder column based on field names

+The [reorderColumns](../../api/grid/#reordercolumns) method of the Grid allows you to reorder single column or list of columns based on their field names.
+This method takes two arguments:

+* **fromFName**: The field name of the column you want to move.
+* **toFName**: The field name of the column you want to move the column to.

+Here is an example of how to use the `reorderColumns` method to reorder single column and multiple columns based on field names:

+{% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/grid/reorder-column-ByFieldName-cs1/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/reorder-column-ByFieldName-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/reorder-column-ByFieldName-cs1" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/grid/reorder-column-ByFieldName-cs1/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/reorder-column-ByFieldName-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/reorder-column-ByFieldName-cs1" %}
+{% endif %}

 ## Reorder events

-During the reorder action, the grid component triggers the below three events.
+When reordering columns in the Syncfusion ##Platform_Name## Grid component, you may want to take some specific action in response to the drag and drop events.
+To handle these events, you can define event handlers for the following events:

-1. The [`columnDragStart`](../../api/grid/#columndragstart) event triggers when column header element drag (move) starts.
+1.The [columnDragStart](../../api/grid/#columndragstart) event triggers when column header element drag (move) starts.

-2. The [`columnDrag`](../../api/grid/#columndrag) event triggers when column header element is dragged (moved) continuously.
+2.The [columnDrag](../../api/grid/#columndrag) event triggers when column header element is dragged (moved) continuously.

-3. The [`columnDrop`](../../api/grid/#columndrop) event triggers when a column header element is dropped on the target column.
+3.The [columnDrop](../../api/grid/#columndrop) event triggers when a column header element is dropped on the target column.

+In the following example, we have implemented the `columnDragStart`, `columnDrag`, and `columnDrop` events in the Syncfusion Grid component.

 {% if page.publishingplatform == "typescript" %}